Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/Documentation/LoRa/LoRa.md

 ### 2025-04-28

 The problem today has been that LoRa does not initialize.
 I have tried to use different solutions but when using `Heltec.LoRa.begin()` the program freezes and when using `Heltec.begin()` the OLED states that LoRa failed to initialize.
 I have not figured out why this happens.

+### 2025-05-05

+I have started using RadioLib and this seems to have solved the problem.